tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 Ghouls in the V20 Core, which Ghoul PCs continue to use.
 This does not prevent mortals from taking Supernatural Merits, Flaws and Numina (see Rule 19), which are allowed.
 Kinfolk use their appropriate entry in W20.
+<u>Also, keep in mind, playing a mortal or a ghoul is hardmode and WILL
+expose you to all manner of dark things like the ravaging of your will, individuality, or ability to self determine.
+Fair Warning and Full Disclosure.</u>

 Ghouls *may* use "In the Master's Footsteps", found on pg.
 121 of *Ghouls and Revenants,* if they wish*.* Clan signature Disciplines (ex.